mheap/nexmo-developer/_api/sms/us-short-codes/2fa.md

 ### Keys and Values

-The Nexmo delivery receipt includes:
+The delivery receipt includes:

 Key | Value
 -- | --
 `to` | The SenderID you set in from in your request.
 `network-code` | The Mobile Country Code Mobile Network Code (MCCMNC) of the carrier this phone number is registered with.
-`messageId` | The Nexmo ID for this message.
+`messageId` | The Vonage ID for this message.
 `msisdn` | The phone number this message was sent to.
 `status` | A code that explains where the message is in the delivery process., If status is not delivered check err-code for more information.
 If status is accepted ignore the value of err-code. @[Possible values](_examples/api/us-short-codes/alerts/delivery-receipt/status.md)
 `err-code` | If the status is not accepted, this key will have one of the these @[possible values](_examples/api/us-short-codes/alerts/delivery-receipt/err-code.md)
 `price` | How much it cost to send this message.
 `scts` | The Coordinated Universal Time (UTC) when the DLR was received from the carrier.
 The scts is in the following format: YYMMDDHHMM.
 For example, 1101181426 is 2011 Jan 18th 14:26.
-`message-timestamp` | The time at UTC±00:00 when Nexmo started to push this Delivery Receipt to your webhook endpoint.
+`message-timestamp` | The time at UTC±00:00 when Vonage started to push this Delivery Receipt to your webhook endpoint.
 The message-timestamp is in the following format YYYY-MM-DD HH:MM:SS.
 For example, 2020-01-01 12:00:00.
 `client-ref` | The client-ref you set in the request.